crowdlingo/course/src/speaking/colours.md

 Try to make up your own answers first!
 :::

-- What&#39;s your favourite colour?
+- What is your favourite colour?
   - My favourite colour is blue; for me it is the colour of depth and stability.
 Blue symbolises wisdom, confidence and intelligence.
 I don&#39;t like the pink because it is too girly.
 - Are there any colours you dislike (Why?)
   - I suppose so.
 You know, different colours convey different meaning to people.
 Red represents passion and enthusiasm while green can be energetic.
 So I always choose the most suitable colours for things.